Education and Schools in Moscow

 - Purchase the complete Expat Arrivals Moscow Guide (PDF)

-In light of this fact, most expats choose to send their children to international schools.
+Regarding school-aged children, there are public, private and bilingual, and international school options.
+Most expats choose to send their children to international schools.
 Expat parents find that the teaching language and the method of instruction in public and private schools are not ideal for foreign children.

 International schools in Moscow

 Most international schools in Moscow are expensive.
 Curriculum models range from those that follow American or British teaching systems to ones that combine the Russian curriculum with international curricula.
 Many offer the International Baccalaureate (IB).
 There are several English-language schools to choose from, and there is also a German school, Korean school and Indian school.
 Most of these schools compete against each other in sports and in other extra-curricular activities.

 Demand for the most prestigious schools can be high, and long waiting lists are to be expected.
 For this reason, expat parents moving to Moscow should attempt to enrol their children as early as possible.

 For expats with young children, there are day care options.
 Waiting lists into Russian municipal preschools are often long, however, these allow children to learn Russian.
 Private and international preschools in Moscow are available in English.
 Specific information on these is available from embassies.

 There are limited schooling options for children with disability in Moscow.
 However, efforts to develop the school system for those with disability are being made to avoid excluding children.
 International schools are aiming to improve the possible support they could give.
 The Anglo-American School of Moscow makes provisions of learning support, occupational therapy and speech programmes to enable students with mild to moderate learning disabilities to continue their education.